Image

 Besides candy, cookies, and ice cream, sugar can be found in other things as well.
 You can eat these snacks in moderation as long as you practice good dental hygiene to protect your tooth enamel from cavities.

-You can more harm your teeth by regularly drinking sugary drinks than eating foods containing high sugar levels.
+You can more harm your teeth by regularly drinking sugary drinks than by eating foods containing high sugar levels.
 In addition to sugar, many of these drinks are acidic, which wears away the enamel on teeth.
 Drinks such as soda, which are hard on the mouth, also contain high fructose corn syrup.

 You should limit the number of sugary drinks you drink each day to one.
-Drinking things like iced coffee and darker soda out of a straw can protect your teeth from staining.
+Drinking things like iced coffee and dark soda out of a straw can protect your teeth from staining.
 You can keep your skin hydrated by drinking 8 glasses of water each day.

 How can you ensure a healthy smile, other than limiting the daily sugar intake?
 Taking proactive measures is the best way!